instancer-kirik/instancer-kirik/README.md

 - 👋 Hi, I’m @instancer-kirik
 - 👀 I’m interested in adventures and side quests
-- 🖐 I use(kotlin, js, ue5, elixir, java, python, blender, krita, obsidian, chainsaw, machete, wrenches, frying pan, highlighters, lockpicks, and zipties)
+- 🖐 I use(kotlin, js, ue5, elixir, java, python, blender, krita, obsidian, chainsaw, machete, wrenches, highlighters, lockpicks, and zipties)
 - 💞️ I have a lot of projects and not enough money to move out.
 Help and/or show interest on what you'd like me to complete
 - 📫 How to reach me: instance.select@gmail.com
 - $Instancer